pubnub/pubnub-mcp-server/resources/sdk_docs/unity_presence.md

 ## Where now

-##### Requires Presence
-Enable the Presence add-on for your key in the Admin Portal.
-For presence events, see Presence Events.

-Returns the list of channels a UUID is subscribed to.
+Requires Presence.
+Returns channels a UUID is subscribed to.

 ##### Timeout events
-If the app restarts (or the page refreshes) within the heartbeat window, no timeout event is generated.
+If the app restarts (or page refreshes) within the heartbeat window, no timeout event is generated.

 ### Method(s)

+To call WhereNow():

 ```
 `1pubnub.WhereNow()